 Sometimes though, I hit an obstacle that requires some really thick elbow grease.
 Maybe even seems insurmountable.
 When that happens, I have one childhood memory that I fall back on, one that proved to me beyond all doubt that I have what it takes to win.

-It’s my reference point whenever I have a problem I need to tackle, be it approaching another woman after getting rejected really harshly, or figuring out what to text someone new.
+It’s my reference point whenever I have a problem I need to tackle, be it getting back out there after being rejected, or powering through a difficult task to get to the good stuff.

 It all began with Zelda II: The Adventure of Link.